Skip to main content Skip to footer

 Early treatment helps to prevent serious permanent health problems such as:

-• developmental delay/intellectual disability
+• intellectual and developmental disability

 • hearing loss